cesarferradas/ferrad.as/reading.md

 title: Reading
 ---

-Books and articles I have read, or am currently reading, that have shaped my personal philosophy.
-I highly recommend them all.
+Books and articles I have read that have shaped my personal philosophy.

+**How to Win Friends and Influence People** by Dale Carnegie

 **Deep Work** by Cal Newport